 A month has gone by since the last earnings report for Enterprise Products Partners (EPD).
-Shares have lost about 2.7% in that time frame, outperforming the S&P 500.
+Shares have lost about 1.5% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Enterprise Products due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

-Enterprise Products Q1 Earnings Beat Estimates, Revenues Miss
+Enterprise Products Q3 Earnings & Revenues Miss Estimates

-Enterprise Products Partners reported first-quarter 2019 adjusted earnings per limited partner unit of 57 cents, which beat the Zacks Consensus Estimate of 47 cents.
-The bottom line also improved from earnings of 41 cents in the year-ago quarter.
+Enterprise Products reported third-quarter 2019 adjusted earnings per limited partner unit of 50 cents, which missed the Zacks Consensus Estimate of 53 cents.
+The bottom line also declined from 51 cents in the year-ago quarter.

 Distributable Cash Flow

-Quarterly distribution improved 2.3% year over year to 43.75 cents per common unit or $1.75 per unit on an annualized basis.
-Adjusted distributable cash flow was at a record level of $1.6 billion, up 18% year over year and provided coverage of 1.7x.
-The partnership retained $665 million of cash flow in the quarter under review.
+Quarterly distribution improved 2.3% year over year to 44.25 cents per common unit or $1.77 per unit on an annualized basis.
+Adjusted distributable cash flow was $1.6 billion, up 4.7% year over year and provided coverage of 1.7x.

-Natural Gas Pipeline and Services’ gross operating income jumped to $264.3 million from $197.9 million in the year-ago quarter.
-The upside was backed by higher transportation volumes and average capacity fees.
+Natural Gas Pipelines and Services’ gross operating income jumped to $258.5 million from $216.9 million in the year-ago quarter.
+The upside was supported by a record transportation volume of 14.5 trillion British thermal unit of natural gas per day.

-Outstanding total debt principal as of Mar 31, 2019 was $27.1 billion.
-Enterprise Products’ consolidated liquidity amounted to $4.7 billion, which includes unrestricted cash on hand and available borrowing capacity.
+As of Sep 30, 2019, outstanding total debt principal of the partnership was $28.2 billion.
+Enterprise Products’ consolidated liquidity amounted to $6.2 billion, which included unrestricted cash on hand of $1.2 billion and available borrowing capacity.

 How Have Estimates Been Moving Since Then?

-Currently, Enterprise Products has a strong Growth Score of A, a grade with the same score on the momentum front.
-However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, Enterprise Products has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
-It comes with little surprise Enterprise Products has a Zacks Rank #1 (Strong Buy).
-We expect an above average return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Notably, Enterprise Products has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report